 Well, assuming you’re not currently suffering from linguistic deskilling, the answer is simple.

 If you read my post about Queen Elizabeth, then you’ll probably recall the concept of translating out of and then back into your target language.

 It’s a great exercise.

-As you already have or can read in that issue, Queen Elizabeth boosted her fluency massively by translating her target languages into English, and then, after having her translations corrected, translated her own English rendition back into the target language.
+In fact, Queen Elizabeth boosted her fluency massively by translating her target languages into English.
+Then, after having her translations corrected, translated her own English rendition back into the target language.